Christian Picciolini: Career

 Picciolini released Romantic Violence: Memoirs of an American Skinhead in April 2015.
-Over the course of his career, Picciolini has contributed to a variety of nationally broadcast programs as a subject matter expert, commenting on issues related to far-right, white supremacist extremism.
-He appeared on the CBS Evening News with Scott Pelley, on Anderson Cooper 360° on CNN where he discussed the Charleston church shooting, as well as several appearances on DemocracyNow!.
+Over the course of his career, he has contributed to a variety of nationally broadcast programs as a subject matter expert, commenting on issues related to far-right, white supremacist extremism.
+He appeared on the CBS Evening News with Scott Pelley, on Anderson Cooper 360° on CNN where he discussed the Charleston church shooting, as well as several appearances on DemocracyNow!
 He has also appeared on Chicago Tonight on WTTW, The Afternoon Shift on WBEZ, NewsMax TV's MidPoint with Ed Berliner, Al Jazeera, WGN Radio, and The Adam Carolla Show.
 He has also been profiled in online publications like Vice.
+In March of 2015, he acted as a technical consultant on the CBS television pilot episode of 'For Justice,' directed by Ava DuVernay and produced by Robert De Niro and Jane Rosenthal.

 Picciolini left the Life After Hate organization in August 2017, intending to explore international groups that encourage violent extremists to leave their lives of hatred and find better lives.
 He went on to establish the Free Radicals Project, a global, multidisciplinary extremism and violence prevention, intervention, and disengagement platform and practice.

 In July 2020, Picciolini criticized Donald Trump for sharing tweets by white supremacists, using "pejorative language to describe other people", intentionally instilling fear, and emboldening racist language, saying, "It's as if Trump kicked over a bucket of gasoline on all of those small fires that have existed for 400 years and created one large forest fire."